Evali (E-Cigarette or Vaping-Associated Lung Injury)

 - Call your healthcare provider right away if you have symptoms of EVALI.
 Even if your symptoms are mild, let your provider know.
 Symptoms can get worse quickly.

-- Ask about vaccines.
-Influenza (the flu) and pneumonia can become life-threatening for a person who has EVALI.
-Get a flu vaccine as soon as your healthcare provider recommends each year.
+- Ask about vaccines you may need.
+Influenza (the flu), COVID-19, and pneumonia can become life-threatening for a person who has EVALI.
+Get a flu vaccine as soon as recommended each year, usually starting in September or October.
+Get a COVID-19 vaccine and recommended booster doses.
 The pneumonia vaccine may be given every 5 years, or as directed.
 Ask about other vaccines you may need and when to get them.

 For support and more information: